JaapvanEkris/openrowingmonitor/docs/installation.md

 ### Initialization of the Raspberry Pi

 - Install **Raspberry Pi OS Lite** on the SD Card i.e. with the [Raspberry Pi Imager](https://www.raspberrypi.org/software).
 Here, Raspberry Pi OS Lite 64 Bit is recommended as it is better suited for real-time environments.
 This can be done by selecting "other" Raspberry Pi OS in the imager and select OS Lite 64 Bit.
 We typically support the current and previous (Legacy) version of Raspberry Pi OS.
-- Configure the network connection and enable SSH, if you use the Raspberry Pi Imager, you can automatically do this while writing the SD Card, just press `Ctrl-Shift-X`(see [here](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/) for a description), otherwise follow the instructions below
+- In the Raspbverry Pi Imager, configure the network connection and enable SSH.
+In the Raspberry Pi Imager, you can automatically do this while writing the SD Card, just press `Ctrl-Shift-X`(see [here](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/) for a description), otherwise follow the instructions below
 - Connect the device to your network ([headless](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) or via [command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md))
 - Enable [SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/README.md)
 - Tune the OS if needed [by following our performance improvement guide](Improving_Raspberry_Performance.md)

 > [!NOTE]
-> On a Raspberry Pi Zero or Zero 2, you need to increase the swap-size to 1024 otherwise the installation of OpenRowingMonitor (i.e. the next step) will fail (see [this manual how to do this](https://pimylifeup.com/raspberry-pi-swap-file/));
+> On a Raspberry Pi Zero 2W, you need to increase the swap-size to 1024 otherwise the installation of OpenRowingMonitor (i.e. the next step) will fail (see [this manual how to do this](https://pimylifeup.com/raspberry-pi-swap-file/));

 ### Installation of the OpenRowingMonitor software